Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_python/examples/readme.md

 Install what is needed to run the examples via a downloaded whl file (Python wheel package).

-The Kortex API can be downloaded here: [kortex_api](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/API/2.0.0/kortex_api_2.0.0.zip)
+The whl file can be downloaded via the Kinova Artifactory: [kortex_api](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/API/2.1.0/kortex_api_2.1.0.zip)

-You will have to extract the ZIP file, and you will find the .whl file in the ```python``` folder.

 On Linux: